MB3hel/Arduino-Core-MSP430/README.md

 &ast;*I don't have any older launchpads with the ez430 debuggers, but it seems that the same general information applies.
 One upload port and one target port.*

+### UniFlash Uploader

+As an alternative to the included `mspdebug` TI's [UniFlash](https://www.ti.com/tool/UNIFLASH) can be used to upload a program to the board. *UniFlash must be installed on your computer manually.* It will not be automatically installed by the Arduino IDE when using this core.

+UniFlash is invoked using a wrapper that searches for the newest version installed on your computer.
+Note that you can put the UniFlash directory in the PATH (so that `dslite.sh` or `dslite.bat` is in the path) to override what version is used.

+Note that when using UniFlash, it will always attempt to upload the the first device that was connected to your computer.
+Thus, **the Port setting has no effect on uploading**.
+You must still select the target port to use the Serial Monitor though.

+To use UniFlash as an uploader, select "UniFlash" under `Tools > Upload Tool`.
+Note that this is not supported for older launchpads using the ez430 debugger.

 ### Libraries

 For specific library documentation, refer to the "Core Libraries" section of [Energia's docs](https://energia.nu/guide/libraries/).